 San Diego weather is fairly even all year round.
 The San Diego Zoo Safari Park is more inland, so it tends to get hotter and colder than areas nearer the coast.

 It’s a good idea to come early in the day during the summer.
-Most of the shows are in the morning, and that’s one of the times when the animals will be most active.
-Temperatures can reach the high 80s (and, on some days, well into the 90s) in summer.
+Most of the shows are in the morning, and that’s usually when the animals are most active.
+Temperatures can reach the high 80s (and, on some days, well into the 90s).

 The cooler months are a great time to visit since there are fewer people and a greater chance of rain.
 Don’t let the chance of rain discourage you.
 Elephants and rhinos, in particular, love to roll around in the mud, for example.
 You’ll want to wear layers even on sunny days as it is cold in the mornings.